Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/Initial data quality exploration/README.md

 &nbsp;

-🔴 **Rule 6: Investigate patients with the above anomalies.**
+🔴 **Rule 6: Investigate patients with the above inconsistencies.
+After further investigation: establishing time from diagnosis to insulin in GP records is not possible so ignore rules involving time to insulin.
+Also, it might only be possible to look at current treatment so may need to restrict to this (also as diabetes type reflects current diagnosis and they may previoulsy have had a diagnosis of another type which may exclude why they previously received treatment incompatible with their diabetes type).**

-Patients with the above anomalies have not been removed from our dataset.
+Patients with the above inconsistencies have not been removed from our dataset.

 &nbsp;